Skip to content

 In addition to using the JSX components through the SlotLoader, you can also use a component directly, as if you imported it.
 This is useful when you want to have a more fine-grained control over the component, or when you want to use the component in a more complex way.

-To use a component from another plugin or from the core, you'll need to use the importWhiteboxComponent utility, which is available globally (it is attached to the window object).
+To use a component from another plugin or from the core, you'll need to use the importWhiteboxComponent utility, which is available globally in the window.Whitebox object.
 This utility takes a slot name as a prop, and will return the component that is registered with that slot name.

 For example, if you wanted to render the MyMapComponent from the example above, you could use: